-In the south of the country, two lines enter from Uzbekistan and run to the capital Dushanbe, one via Tursunzade, the other via Shaartuz, Kolkhozabad and Qurghonteppa.
-There is a branch from Kolkhozabad to Nizhniy Panj, near the Afghan border, and the line continues beyond Dushanbe to Kolamikhon.
+In the south of the country, two lines enter from Uzbekistan and run to the capital Dushanbe, one via Tursunzoda, the other via Shahritus, Kolkhozobod and Bokhtar.
+The latter line was severed in 2011 by the destruction of a bridge near the Uzbek border, but reopened in 2018.
+There is a branch from Kolkhozobod to Panji Poyon, near the Afghan border, and the line continues beyond Dushanbe to Vahdat.

 A separate line in the north of the country was essentially a transit route between two parts of Uzbekistan, passing through the city of Khujand.
 A new line entirely within Uzbekistan opened in 2016 effectively bypassing this section, which is however still used for some local traffic.

-Following the independence of Tajikistan, a new line was constructed from the existing line at Qurghonteppa to serve industrial centres at Dangara, Kulob and Moskovskiy.
+Following the independence of Tajikistan, a new line was constructed from the existing line at Bokhtar to serve industrial centres at Danghara, Kulob and Moskovskiy.
 The line was completed in 1999.
-There are proposals for further extensions, including a line to Afghanistan.